observIQ/stanza/README.md

 ```

 ## What is a plugin?
 A plugin is the most basic unit of log monitoring.
-Each plugin fulfills only a single responsibility, such as reading lines from a file, or parsing JSON from a field.
+Each plugin fulfills a single responsibility, such as reading lines from a file, or parsing JSON from a field.
 These plugins are then chained together in a pipeline to achieve a desired result.

 For instance, a user may read lines from a file using the `file_input` plugin.
 From there, the results of this operation may be sent to a `regex_parser` plugin that creates fields based on a regex pattern.
 And then finally, these results may be sent to a `file_output` plugin that writes lines to a file.